 See Speed and Size Masters for more details.

-You can release a running playback to its previous state by pressing Release (Off button on Pearl Expert), then the Select button of the playback to be released.
-Channels will release back to their state in the previous playback until no playbacks are left to be released.
-If the Release to Home setting on the Release menu is Enabled, channels will go to the power-on state, which you can program (see next section).
+Attributes will go back to the state set in the most recent previous playback until no playbacks are left to be released.
+If the Release to Home setting on the Release menu is Enabled, channels will go to the power-on state, which you can program (see Programming the Release / Power On State).
 If the option is disabled, channels will remain in the state of the last playback.
-You can release all running playbacks by pressing Release then Release all playbacks.

-You can also configure the key profile so that the blue or grey buttons can be used to release the playback using Key Profiles.
+You can also configure the key profile so that the handle buttons can be used to release the playback using Key Profiles.

 You can use the Release function to release a whole page of playbacks in one operation.
 Press Release then the Goto Page button, or touch the current page in the playbacks view.
 You will get the following options:

 Release this Page - releases all active playbacks on the current page and playback fader group

 Release Playbacks Not On This Page - releases any active playback on the same fader group from another page